-Thus, even though the CCRA is now integrated as between its Customs, Excise and Taxation functions, it is taking the position that two potentially different valuation bases can occur for Taxation and Customs purposes, and that there is no necessary symmetry between the transfer pricing rules used by Taxation, and the valuation methods used by Customs.
+Thus, even though the CRA was, at the time this circular was written, then integrated as between its Customs, Excise and Taxation functions, it took the position that two potentially different valuation bases can occur for Taxation and Customs purposes, and that there is no necessary symmetry between the transfer pricing rules used by Taxation, and the valuation methods used by Customs.
+Now that the CBSA has formally split from the CCRA (now CRA), there is every reason to believe that the potential dichotomy will continue to exist.

-While somewhat anomalous, this approach is generally consistent with Custom's historical position, and is indicative of the problems facing taxpayers involved in Customs' valuation reviews: they are faced with a "whipsaw", with high customs values being assessed by Canada Customs, but no ability to translate those assessments into positive income tax implications.

-Tip: Importers carrying out transfer pricing analyses must understand that the "transfer price" they determine for Canadian income tax purposes - which the CCRA will have a vested interest in ensuring is "low" enough to accommodate reasonable Canadian corporate income tax revenues - will usually be a different amount than the "VFD" figures used to import the goods.
+While somewhat anomalous, this approach is generally consistent with CBSA's historical position, and is indicative of the problems facing taxpayers involved in Customs' valuation reviews: they are faced with a "whipsaw", with high customs values being assessed by Canada Customs, but no ability to translate those assessments into positive income tax implications.
+Tip: Importers carrying out transfer pricing analyses must underst and that the "transfer price" they determine for Canadian income tax purposes - which the CRA will have a vested interest in ensuring is "low" enough to accommodate reasonable Canadian corporate income tax revenues - will usually be a different amount than the "VFD" figures used to import the goods.
 That is largely due to the requisite statutory additions and deductions described above.

-The situation in the U.S. may differ somewhat, as the Internal Revenue Code has rules (e.g., section 1059A) aimed directly at ensuring that a valuation for U.S. Customs purposes be the same, subject to certain limitations, as an acceptable transfer price for U.S. Taxation purposes.
-13 Unfortunately, these rules do not function to absolutely preclude asymmetry, and the U.S. is still far away from a perfectly symmetrical environment, as discussed in Part III below.
+The situation in the U.S. may differ somewhat, as the Internal Revenue Code has rules (e.g., section 1059A) aimed directly at ensuring that a valuation for U.S. Customs purposes be the same, subject to certain limitations, as an acceptable transfer price for U.S. Taxation purposes.13 Unfortunately, these rules do not function to absolutely preclude asymmetry, and the U.S. is still far away from a perfectly symmetrical environment, as discussed in Part III below.